Pints, Pounds, & Pâté

 Loch Ness.
 Tourist Mistakes in Scotland.

-For good reason, Scotland, particularly Edinburgh, is near the top of the tourist's "must-see" list.
-Excellent Scotch, stunning landscapes, and a romantic history all make for an attractive enticement for visitors.
+Excellent whisky, stunning landscapes, great music, friendly locals, well-preserved historic sites, and a romantic history all make for an attractive enticement for visitors.

 Tourist Mistakes in Scotland